kura-labs-org/DEPLOY_08_CICD/README.md

         <img style="float: center;" src=/deployment8/task3/5.png width="1000" />
      </h1>
 </html>
-2. Make a multi-branch pipeline and connect Jenkins to your Github account to access the application's source code
+2. Make a multi-branch pipeline in Jenkins and connect it to your Github account to access the application's source code
 3. Install the following packages:
 * default-jre
 * git